 There have been no documented reports of KRACK attacks yet but WPA3 certification provides far more security than just plugging the KRACK vulnerability.
 Currently an optional certification program, it will in time become mandatory as more vendors adopt it.
 Learn more about WPA2 and 3 with Comparitech’s article on What is WPA3 and how secure is it?

-- If you are concerned about WPA2 and your devices only supports TKIP, choose a trusted VPN
+- If you are concerned about WPA2 and your devices only supports TKIP, then it’s worth considering purchasing a new router that supports WPA3.
+Alternatively, choose a trusted VPN.